CoolCat467/fix-lwjgl/README.md

 On these devices, the wrong version of LWJGL is downloaded, preventing minecraft from launching properly.
-This program takes the arguments that would have been used to run Minecraft and rewrites a few details about LWJGL, pointing minecraft to use a user-specified folder as the LWJGL library library path for the shared object files and in the case of LWJGL 3, changing the java class path information to use the correct files for your machine.
+This program takes the arguments that would have been used to run Minecraft and rewrites a few details about LWJGL, pointing minecraft to use a user-specified folder as the LWJGL library path for the shared object files and in the case of LWJGL 3, changing the java class path information to use the correct files for your machine.